newrelic/demo-catalog/GETTING_STARTED.md

 File '/path/to/jsmith.pem' doesn't exist
 The pem key file '/path/to/jsmith.pem' does not have the correct permissions.
 To fix run 'chmod 400 /path/to/jsmith.pem''.
 ```
 This may indicate the incorrect path in your configuration.
-NOTE: all paths in the config should reference the mounted volume file structure in the above examle, the key paths would be set as `/mnt/deployer/configs/jsmithUsWest2.pem`.
+NOTE: all paths in the config should reference the mounted volume file structure in the above example, the key paths would be set as `/mnt/deployer/configs/jsmithUsWest2.pem`.

 ### Deployer Debug verbosity